Awesome-Person-Interface/fitness-tracker/README.md

 ### Database

 A critical import is our connection to MongoDB / Mongoose from the `server/db/index.js` file.
 This file initializes a `UserSchema`, registers this schema to use the methods provided by the `find-or-create` plugin, and exports this alongside a connection to the server.
 Additionally a `RoutineSchema` is initialized that is used within workout components; this schema is associated with a `user_id` property which acts as a foreign key (indicates which user the saved routine belongs to).
+- All the models can be found inside the models folder on the server side.

 ## Entry to Application & Authentication
 1. The entry point to our application is a Google Sign-in; this is handled by Passport with the Google OAuth 2.0 strategy.
 Navigation to routes within our server are prohibited if you have not or cannot be authenticated with this strategy.